 Understanding travel: social analysis module offers the opportunity to explore key issues in the transport sector and wider society and to develop a social analytical framework.
 This module aims to equip Masters Degree students with the skills and knowledge necessary to apply a social analysis in practice and policy in the transport sector in both professional environments and higher academic studies.
 This module will be taught by an expert team using a mix of teaching methods and materials including online activities and practical ‘hands-on’ workshops designed to engage and stimulate learning.

-Global Transferability of Policies, Models and Methods - 15 credits
+Global Transferability of Policies - 15 credits

 Choice Modelling and Stated Preference Survey Design - 15 credits